marilevay/Minecraft-Assembled/README.md

 ## Authors & Credits

-Developed for the Introduction to Computer Systems (ISC) class, University of Brasília (UnB), Spring 2023, by Artur Botelho and Marina Levay.
+Developed for the Introduction to Computer Systems (ISC) class, University of Brasília (UnB), Spring 2023, by Artur Botelho, Caue de Macedo and Marina Levay.

 ---
 Enjoy the game and good luck!